influitive/Gild/README.md

   primary: 'green'
 };

-const component = (props) => {
+// Component we would like the theme const component = (props) => {
   return <div className={props.styles.primary}>{JSON.stringify(props)}</div>;
 };

-const mapPropsToCSS = ({ primary }) => (
+// Function that maps the themeObject to css const mapPropsToCSS = ({ primary }) => (
   {
     primary: {